Garylikai/Garylikai.github.io/_pages/research.md

 4. *Foundations of Machine Learning* by Mehryar Mohri, Afshin Rostamizadeh and Ameet Talwalkar, 2nd Edition, 2018, The MIT Press

 **Reinforcement Learning**
+1. *Reinforcement Learning: An Introduction* by Richard S. Sutton and Andrew G. Barto, 2nd Edition, 2018, A Bradford Book

 **Deep Learning**
+1. *Deep Learning* by Ian Goodfellow, Yoshua Bengio and Aaron Courville, 2016, The MIT Press

 **R**
 1. *A Beginner's Guide to R* by Alain Zuur, Elena N. Ieno and Erik Meesters, 2009, Springer